 All of these organizations offer information on military counseling and healthy marriage programs for military installations and community based providers.

-David J. Ortiz (MSW) is a Combat Veteran educated in Military Behavioral Health.
-He is dedicated to assisting service members in living well-rounded, productive lives.
-You can find him serving on Twitter as a #PTSDChat mentor as @balancedsoldier on Wednesdays 9pm (EST) or checkout his Facebook page for past posts
+David J. Ortiz (MSW) is an Iraq war veteran educated in Military Behavioral Health.
+He is currently focusing his energy towards assisting service members in living well-rounded, productive lives.
+You can find him occasionally on Twitter as @balancedsoldier and if you want to read some of his past posts you can find them @ facebook.com/balancedsoldierlife/ Also, checkout his Instagram page instagram.com/balancedsoldier if you’re looking for motivational and uplifting content.
+Namasté